joostmeijles/blog/content/xc9_k8s_aks.md

 {{< youtube tZUqtDLOSs8 >}}

 # Deploy Solr to AKS
-Now that we have an empty AKS cluster up and running, lets see what is takes to deploy a single service.
+Now that we have an empty AKS cluster up and running, lets see what it takes to deploy a single service.
-We choose Solr as use-case as its a backend service with no dependent services, it requires some persistent storage (which is later required by more services), and it does not require any special configuration (e.g. runs HTTP out-of-the-box).
+We choose Solr as use-case as its a backend service with no dependent services.
+It requires some persistent storage, which is later required by more services.
+And it does not require any special configuration (e.g. runs HTTP out-of-the-box).

 The Kubernetes YAML spec [file](https://github.com/joostmeijles/xc9-k8s/blob/master/xc9/solr.yaml) for Solr looks as follows:
 ```